Comprehensive make, model, year specific relearn procedures

 Why can’t my current TPMS tool trigger, activate or reset some sensors?

-The VT56 is the best & most advanced, leading comprehensive TPMS (Tyre Pressure Monitoring) Service Tool from the worlds leading manufacturer in this field, covering vehicles from around the world, for the professional workshop or technician.
+The VT57 is the best & most advanced, leading comprehensive TPMS (Tyre Pressure Monitoring) Service Tool from the worlds leading manufacturer in this field, covering vehicles from around the world, for the professional workshop or technician.

-Used by OEM's and the aftermarket.
+Used by OEM's and the aftermarket, and now with touchscreen capabilities.

-The ATEQ VT56 is the all-in-one comprehensive complete TPMS tool with coverage for American, European, Asian & Australian vehicles.
+The ATEQ VT57 is the all-in-one comprehensive complete TPMS tool with coverage for American, European, Asian & Australian vehicles.
 Its advanced features and functions provides complete TPMS management.
 Thanks to frequent updates, it includes all new TPMS sensors and vehicles, immediately when introduced each year.

 Fast and Intelligent: The fastest, easiest to use TPMS tool; designed to continuously adapt to a technician’s needs, including information and training within the software to guide the technician through the process.